yang-zzhong/xmpp-core/README.md

 ## Overview

-A xmpp framework that supports totally configuration and extensions. you shall impelementation your feature and whatever extensions like rfc6121, with `Part::WithElemHandler` and `Part::WithFeature`
+A xmpp framework that supports totally configuration and extensions. you shall impelement your feature and whatever extensions like rfc6121, with `Part::WithElemHandler` and `Part::WithFeature`

 * insert your feature with `Part::WithFeature`
 * register element handler with `Part::WithElemHandler`